More evidence remdesivir helps some coronavirus patients - Local News 8

 Some improvement with five-day course of treatment, early data suggest

-For the new study, researchers randomly assigned 600 patients to receive either the current standard of care for Covid-19; a five-day course of remdesivir in addition to the current standard of care; or 10 days of the drug plus care.
+For the new study, led and funded by Gilead, researchers randomly assigned 600 patients to receive either the current standard of care for Covid-19; a five-day course of remdesivir in addition to the current standard of care; or 10 days of the drug plus care.
 The recovery of each patient was tracked and examined using a scale.

 Moderately ill Covid-19 patients who received a five-day course of remdesivir were more likely to have clinical improvement after 11 days compared to those who received traditional standard of care alone, Gilead said.
 However, while patients who received a 10-day course of the drug improved, the results were not statistically significant, suggesting just five days of treatment may be enough to help patients recover.
 The full data still needs to be released.